Claim Your Doctor or Medical Practice Google My Business Listing

 It’s important to have a consistent name, address, and phone number (NAP) within your Google My Business profile.
 Make sure this information is up-to-date and consistent on all platforms, websites, and directories (not just Google My Business).
 Having an inconsistent NAP will mislead or confuse users and you risk losing their business.
 Furthermore, it may hurt your SEO rankings.
 You’re allowed to input two phone numbers (mobile and landline).
 You cannot enter your fax number.

-Upload high quality, professional photos.
+Upload high quality, professional photos to your Google My Business profiles, particularly if the listing is for a doctor.
 Headshots are great.
 You can also include the practice’s logo or images of the building/facilities.
 One recommendation is to avoid stock photos.
 Stock photos are acceptable on the website, but they do not belong in your Google My Business profile.
+Learn more about adding photos for Google My Business.

 After you upload photos, consider adding videos to your profile.
 Very few practices (or businesses in general) take advantage of this feature.
 If you choose to add a video, it will set you and your practice apart from other listings.
 The process of adding videos to your Google My Business profile is similar to photos: within the main dashboard, navigate to the Photos tap and select “Video” from the top toolbar.